privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'preferredTokenType' => '',

         /**
-         * Set custom hints for the OTP and password fields */
+         * Set custom hint for the OTP field.
+This will replace the default placeholder.
+         */
         'otpFieldHint' => 'OTP',
-        'passFieldHint' => 'Password',

         /**
          * You can add this option, if you want to enroll tokens for users, who do not have one yet.